Foodies & Shopaholics

 - Roscioli: not only bread and pizza to take away here, but the famous “pizza bianca e mortadella”, a typical alternative to a sandwich in Rome (in the picture).
 Near Campo dei Fiori.
 We are sorry for vegetarians!

 - PaPo Bistrot few steps away from the Spanish Steps, great unusual sandwiches, smoothies and comfort.
+And here you can also sit down at a real table!

 - Vero: sandwiches, but also salads and sushi.
 A good spot to sit down, rest with a cake and mug of hot tea or a frozen milkshake depending on the season.
 Mid way between the Vatican and Piazza del Popolo.